Flyboat: Planing vessels

 Occurring a year after the opening of the Liverpool and Manchester Railway, this development sparked enormous interest in the canal world.
 Books were published by Sir William Armstrong Fairburn and Sir John Benjamin Macneill.
 The latter records experiments on the Paddington Canal in London attended by Thomas Telford and Charles Babbage.
 They hoped that steamboats running on the canals would be able to attain these high speeds, thus fighting off the threat of the railways.

-Unfortunately, a brilliant series of experiments conducted by the young John Scott Russell, for which he eventually received the gold medal of the Royal Society of Edinburgh and initiated research in solitons, demonstrated that the phenomenon could only be achieved in very shallow canals, and that steamboats needed very different conditions.
+A series of experiments conducted by the young John Scott Russell, for which he eventually received the gold medal of the Royal Society of Edinburgh and initiated research in solitons, demonstrated that the phenomenon could only be achieved in very shallow canals, and that steamboats needed very different conditions.

 Flyboats pulled by one or more horses continued to be used in Britain and Ireland for a number of years, and even in America, but ultimately the railway proved the winner.

 High-speed running of this kind is no longer permitted on UK canals, with a blanket speed limit of four miles per hour in the modern, leisure-dominated era.